A beer festival in south west London could appeal to those looking for alternatives to the usual Halloween events.

 The annual Wandsworth Common Halloween Beer Festival starts on October 24th at the bar and restaurant La Gothique.

-Lasting four days, visitors staying at central London hotels who opt to attend the festival will be able to choose from a whole range of ales, including many made at small breweres in the UK.
+Lasting four days, visitors staying at Montcalm Luxury Hotels London who opt to attend the festival will be able to choose from a whole range of ales, including many made at small breweres in the UK.
 As well as 100 different beers, there is a choice of 25 ciders and around 20 types of wine.

 There is also a special Halloween-themed brew on offer that has been produced for the Wandsworth Common Halloween Beer Festival.
 A joint project between Shepherd Neame and Le Gothique, the 666 beer consists of six hops, six malts and has six per cent alcohol content.